This is the second in a five-part blog series on managed detection and response as it drives strategic security outcomes for businesses.

 - How proficient are we at reducing or getting rid of business impact when we perform a proactive containment action?

-Stay tuned for Part 3 of this series to explore how to manage defenses against growing threats, and learn more about IBM Security Managed Detection and Response Services.
+Check out Part 3 of this series to explore how to manage defenses against growing threats, and learn more about IBM Security Managed Detection and Response Services.